SquareSquash/ruby/README.md

   stripped from backtrace lines.
 By default it's set to the working directory.
 * `mirrored_repository`: Set this option to be true if your repository root is a mirrored Git repository.
+* `exception_behavior_when_disabled`: Set this option to customize Squash's behavior when an exception is raised in an environment where Squash is disabled (typically development and test).
+Values are `ignore` (default): exception is ignored; `raise`: exception is raised; and `log`: exception is logged at the error level to the Rails log.

 ### Revision Information